GSA/plainlanguage.gov/_pages/law/background/plain-language-in-the-government.md

 ### Food and Drug Administration (FDA)

-FDA realizes that low health literacy combined with the increasing incidence of chronic health problems like diabetes and obesity results in a serious public health problem.
+FDA realizes that low health literacy combined with the increasing incidence of chronic health problems like diabetes and obesity results in a serioU.S. public health problem.
 To fight these problems most effectively, they know it is more important than ever to use plain language so consumers get information that is clear, informative, and effective in helping them improve or maintain their health.

 ### Health and Human Services (HHS)